Philippines convicts key clan members in 2009 massacre

 "If I have the power to kill them all in a blink of an eye, I would have done it.
 But I realized in the end that I'm not a demon like them," said Mary Grace Morales.
 Her husband, a reporter of a local provincial newspaper, and her elder sister, the paper's publisher, were among those killed mostly in a blaze of automatic rifle fire as they begged for their lives.

-Morales, her daughter and a handful of close relatives of the slain journalists were flown to Manila with the help of a media watchdog, the National Union of Journalists of the Philippines, to hear the judgement.

-In a candlelit protest Wednesday night in a park, they held portraits of their slain relatives and joined reporters in calling for justice, the defence of press freedom and the conviction of the Ampatuan family members, led by Andal Ampatuan Jr.

-Then a town mayor, Ampatuan Jr. allegedly led nearly 200 armed followers who blocked a seven-vehicle convoy carrying the wife, sisters and other relatives and lawyers of Esmael Mangudadatu, a politician who decided to run for governor of Maguindanao province.
-He challenged the powerful Ampatuan clan, who held sway over almost every aspect of life in the impoverished region wrecked by a Muslim insurgency, witnesses testified.
+Ampatuan Jr. was convicted of leading nearly 200 armed followers who blocked a seven-vehicle convoy carrying the relatives and lawyers of Mangudadatu, a politician who decided to run for governor of Maguindanao province.
+He challenged the powerful Ampatuan clan, who held sway over almost every aspect of life in an impoverished region long wracked by a Muslim insurgency.

-The journalists joined the convoy on Nov.
-23, 2009, to cover the filing of candidacy of Mangudadatu in an election office in Maguindanao's capital.
+The journalists joined the convoy to cover the filing of candidacy of Mangudadatu in an election office in Maguindanao's capital.
 Mangudadatu, now a legislator in the House of Representatives, was not in the convoy for security reasons.

 The gunmen commandeered the convoy, including the passengers of two unsuspecting cars that got stuck in the traffic, to a nearby hilltop, where a waiting backhoe had dug huge pits to be used in burying the victims and their vehicles.

-The Ampatuans have denied the allegations and were expected to appeal if they are convicted.
-There is no death penalty in the Philippines and life in prison is the maximum sentence.

-Human Rights Watch called on the government to bolster efforts to apprehend about 80 suspects who remain at large, warning that they pose a threat to witnesses, including families of the victims.

-At least three witnesses against the Ampatuans have been killed over the years, according to Nena Santos, a lawyer for Mangudadatu and families of several other victims.
+At least three witnesses who testified against them have been killed over the years, according to Nena Santos, a lawyer for Mangudadatu and families of several other victims.
 She said she had been threatened with death multiple times and offered a huge amount of money to withdraw from the case.

 Gloria Teodoro, whose journalist husband was among the victims, said the government should work to eradicate the lethal mix of problems that allowed the massacre to happen, including the large number of high-powered firearms in the hands of many politicians and clans and a long-entrenched culture of impunity.